ddrohan/mobile-app-dev-labs/session06/lab/md/step07.md

 ```

 but the existing _update()_ method needs a small bit of refactoring so see if you can make the necessary changes to get everything working.

+Once that's done you can move onto the next step - Deleting a Coffee.